 It forces you to slow down

-Another reason to pick up a film camera is because it will help you to slow down.
-Modern cameras focus on speed, with lightning-fast AF systems, burst shooting rates and memory cards with lots of storage space.
+Another reason to pick up a film camera is that it will help you slow down.
+Modern cameras focus on speed, with lightning-fast AF systems, burst shooting rates, and memory cards with plenty of storage space.
+But when you're shooting with film, you only have a set number of frames.
+This means you have to be more selective and put more thought into each image before pressing the shutter.

 It makes you a more intentional photographer

-You’ll also have to wait a while to get your results.
+You'll also have to wait a while to see your results.
 Digital photography gives us instant gratification, and we can upload an image to social media minutes after snapping it.
-Film takes us back to a time when those processes weren’t so simple, and that’s a huge part of the nostalgia.
-When you get your film back, you may not love the results, and that’s part of the learning curve!
+Film takes us back to a time when those processes weren't so simple, and that's a huge part of the nostalgia.
+When you get your film back, you may not love every result — and that's part of the learning curve.
+Over time, you'll learn from your mistakes and cut down on unwanted surprises.

 How to choose a film camera